Current Economic Snapshot

 Job Growth

-- How we look at jobs: This chart displays job growth by showing the 12-month change in jobs as a percentage, which allows for more direct comparisons between Kentucky and the U.S. and removes the seasonality of month-to-month changes.
+- How we look at jobs: The chart above displays job growth by showing the 12-month change in jobs as a percentage, which allows for more direct comparisons between Kentucky and the U.S. and removes the seasonality of month-to-month changes.

 Hiring vs. Separations